jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     This creates the named button, as above, using the specified image.

 * `.addIconButton(title, function, iconName)`
-    This creates the named button, as above, using the named icon.
+    This creates the named button, as above, using the specified icon.

 * `.addNamedButton(name, title, function)`
     By default, it's not possible to have two buttons with the same text.